Jobava/old-mozilla-localization-2/README.md

 * Are there any specific details that are missing from the doc?
 If so, please identify those details.
 * Please rate what you have read on a scale of 1-5 (1=best doc I've ever read; 5=big pile of uselessness) and explain the reason for your rating.

+### Locale Inspector

+There is a command line tool to check locales.
+The following items can be verified:
+* byte order mark (BOM)
+* entities
+* placeholders (%S, #1, $var$ ...)
+* access keys
+* keybindings

+The application also allows merging a locale into the en-US one.
+So, a valid translation can be created in seconds.
+See the "merge" line in the .ini file.

+Download the application here: http://downloads.mozdev.org/br/locale-inspector.zip

+This is a .NET application, therefore the Microsoft .NET Framework 1.1 or Mono is required in order to run it.

+The application can be controlled with an .ini file.

 ### Trunk repos without Romanian localization:
 [Add-Ons](http://svn.mozilla.org/projects/l10n-misc/trunk/add-ons/)